 Everyone has a budget, especially the traveling community.
 Evaluate what your savings are looking like to complete your trip and budget your potential laptop expense in with that.

-If you want your computer to last the journey, you’re going to need to buy a laptop sleeve.
+If you want your computer to last the journey, you’re going to need to buy a laptop sleeve, or a business backpack.
 These are based on screen size and are available in innumerable styles, starting from the super reasonably priced, to the downright ridiculous.

 Depending on where you’re traveling to, you’re likely to find that your plug may not be compatible with the local powerpoints.
 There are many different forms of adaptors to fit different international sockets, and some that can combine to facilitate all pin hole shapes and sizes.